EIZIZY/game-hub/README.md

 ## Getting Started

-To get started with GameHub, follow these steps:
+To get started with GameHub, follow these steps

 1. Clone this repository to your local machine.